-The university just owns everything, and so does most everyone else.
+According to Sussman, the university just owns everything–and so does most every other university.
 This, despite a policy history that does not provide for that at all.
 From the words in the policy, a reasonable interpretation–as distinct from the late Dr. Sussman’s assessment–is that there must be some showing of university support–a budget, a written agreement, a special allocation of resources, a contract with a sponsor, a donor’s restrictions–that provides a definite bound for an “activity” to be one supported by university funds and thus within the scope of the policy claim.
 Otherwise, why write a policy this way, other than to bamboozle faculty?

 The 1944 policy claimed patents issued in connection with research projects.
 The later Bylaw 3.10 claimed patents acquired or issued as a result of or in connection with research and with administration and with any other educational activity.
 The “other” perhaps is intended to make “research” and “administration” merely illustrative, and adding “educational” is not supposed to indicate “instruction” but rather “higher educational”–anything that is remotely associated with the university, anything that the university might take credit for.